MicrosoftDocs/power-pages-docs/power-pages-docs/security/advanced-settings.md

 [!INCLUDE [cc-beta-prerelease-disclaimer](../includes/cc-beta-prerelease-disclaimer.md)]

 The Security workspace allows you to further protect your site content and data from security threats, directly from Power Pages design studio.
-Use Advanced settings to configure HTTP headers of your site quickly and efficiently, configure Content security policy (CSP), Cross origin resource sharing (CORS), cookies, and permissions.
+Use Advanced settings to configure HTTP headers of your site quickly and efficiently, configure Content security policy (CSP), Cross origin resource sharing (CORS), cookies, permissions, and more.

 > [!IMPORTANT]
 >